About This Program

 A Degree That Works

 Graduates of UC's geoscience program enter an expanding market for their skills, with above average job growth predicted for positions in hydrology and environmental science.
 Geoscience majors are also prepared for careers in oil and gas exploration and development, resource management, and education.
+There is also a growing need for geoscience specialists in education.

 Why Study Geoscience at UC?